thegooddocsproject/request-for-comment/rfc002-procope-blog.md

 ### Publication rights & ownership

-The creators of each piece will retain ownership of their pieces, and the Good Docs Project will effectively license the rights to publish that version of their piece in perpetuity.
+The creators of each piece will retain ownership of their pieces, and the Good Docs Project asks permission to publish that version of their piece in perpetuity.
+From a licensing perspective, we'll rely on what we have on our (website's licenses page)[https://thegooddocsproject.dev/licenses/].

-This is largely contrary to other open-source stances, but is important for three reasons:
+To make intent transparent, there are three factors important to the creators of this RFC factoring into this subtopic:

 1. We want to allow contributors a space to incubate their ideas, which means in some cases a space to develop IP they want to work with later—such as in a talk or book down the road.
 And we want our contributors to feel good about having added to GDP's body of knowledge, rather than regret "giving up a good idea."
 2. There is an unfortunate history of privileged classes taking work created by marginalized people, and profiting off of that work without recognition of or compensation to those people.
 Because of the individual nature of each post and video, we should strive to not be a part of that history.
 3. Such media doesn't need to be replicated and altered in the way code bases are.
 Code bases and similar need legal declarations to protect those using them.
-The replication and alteration process is a personally interpreted one, and it doesn't necessitate a legal declaration.
+The replication and alteration process is a personally interpreted one, and it doesn't necessitate the same sort of legal declaration (either liability license or replication permission).
+4. We want to be good facilitators and custodians of community knowledge, and encourage our participants to see themselves as empowered to donate their insights to the global community of technical writers and those interested in the craft.

 ### Publication cadence

-We want to soft-launch our blog content in July 2021, and video content launching in Q4-2021.

-Initially, blog posts would come out once a week.
-We would want to move to a twice-weekly cadence by January 2022.
+We want to soft-launch our blog content in September 2021.
+Initially, blog posts would come out once a every two weeks.
+Within a few months, we'd like to move to an every-week cadence.

-Videos would ideally come out once every two weeks, but that may not be sustainable.
-Our goal within the first six months of video content is to have a sustainable model every two weeks, and perhaps to eventually every week if there's enough interest in continued production.
-(The labor and barrier to skill entry involved with video production means we shouldn't push this hard and overcommit.)
+Videos would ideally come out once a month, but that may not be sustainable.
+With the labor and barrier to skill entry involved with video production, we shouldn't push this hard and overcommit.
+So we'll make sure our blog process is solidified and feels sustainable before committing to video production.

-We want to build up to a six-item queue of content.
+We want to build up to a six-item queue of content for blog posts.
 That may be harder for videos, and in contrast for blog posts we may have a large "slush pile" to work through.

-## Open Questions (non-blocking)
+## Open questions/thoughts (non-blocking)

-* Regarding individual content elements: Is there a way we can utilize issues in github, or is by the nature of our publication model something that isn't in github at all?
-Likely the latter, in which case we could use a form + sheet.
+* Over time, we'd like to see how to get an organization-wide Drive, as being able to develop content in a system designed for written material would be of great benefit.
+Submitting to GitHub is planned as a later stage in the process, because of the limits of git's editor and commenting capabilities for non-code content.

+## Ambition vs. reality

+We recognize that the dates we provide are ambitious, tempered with some respect for contributor bandwidth.
+They've already slid during this RFC process, so we want to recognize the dates and numeric specifics are goals, not requirements or a litmus test for a successful subproject.

 ## Reference Links